phoenixday/queries-app/README.md

 # Museum ontology

 An application for creating a simple ontology over museum objects.
-One can upload an XML with object data.
+One can upload an XML with objects data.
 The app will generate a triplestore, transform data to <a href="https://en.wikipedia.org/wiki/Resource_Description_Framework">RDF</a> format and display the graph with objects, properties, and relations between them.
 The user then can ask the SPARQL queries over the triplestore.

 This is a proof-of-concept for my bachelor thesis for the <a href="https://www.axiell.com/cz/reseni/produkty/museion/">Museion</a> company.
 Its functionality and algorithm could be enhanced in many ways.